New Jersey Drug Laws

 Drug crimes cover a broad range of offenses involving controlled substances, from possession and sale to manufacture and distribution.
 Federal and state drug laws can be difficult to understand, however, unless you’re equipped with definitions of their key terms.

-This page provides an overview of the main terms and definitions used in New Jersey's drug laws.
+This page provides an overview of the main terms and definitions used in New Jersey’s drug laws.
 For more information and a free initial consultation, contact me, Anthony N. Palumbo, New Jersey Criminal Defense Attorney, through the email form on this website or at 1-866-664-8118.
-As a partner at the law firm Palumbo & Renaud and an aggressive and knowledgeable drug defense lawyer with more than 35 years of criminal trial experience, I know what it takes to vigorously fight drug charges and get the best result in your case.
+As a partner at The Law Offices of Anthony N. Palumbo and an aggressive and knowledgeable drug defense lawyer with more than 35 years of criminal trial experience, I know what it takes to vigorously fight drug charges and get the best result in your case.

 One of the most important terms used in New Jersey’s drug laws is “controlled dangerous substance” (CDS), which is defined to include drugs in Schedules I through V and any other drugs or substances which, when ingested, are metabolized or otherwise become a CDS in the human body.
 Alcohol and tobacco are not considered to be CDS.